Managing hyperlipidemia means controlling cholesterol and triglycerides.

 Hyperlipidemia is a mouthful, but it’s really just a fancy word for too many lipids – or fats – in the blood.

-That can cover many conditions, but for most people, it comes down to two better-known terms: high cholesterol and high triglycerides.
+That can cover many conditions, but for most people, it comes down to two well-known terms: high cholesterol and high triglycerides.
 Our bodies make and use a certain amount of cholesterol every day, but sometimes that system gets out of whack, either through genetics or diet.
-The “good cholesterol” – known as high-density lipoprotein, or HDL – helps coat the arteries like a protective oil, helping to prevent blockages.
-The “bad cholesterol,” low-density lipoprotein, or LDL – can lead to blockages if there’s too much in the body.
+Higher levels of the “good" HDL cholesterol are associated with decreased risk of heart disease and stroke.
+HDL helps by removing cholesterol from your arteries, which slows the development of plaque.
+The “bad” LDL cholesterol, on the other hand, can lead to blockages if there’s too much in the body.

 What’s the treatment?

 If you are diagnosed with hyperlipidemia, your overall health status and risks will help guide treatment.
 Making healthy diet choices and increasing exercise are important first steps in lowering your high cholesterol.
 Depending on your overall risk, your doctor may also prescribe medication in conjunction with healthy eating and regular exercise.